-Note: Data for Nunavut and Northwest Territories population is from 1991 and compatibility among these objectives, and most policies highlight more than one.
+Note: Data for Nunavut and Northwest Territories population is from 1991

 Table 3.1 summarizes the targets adopted by the federal government and by each province.
 Targets are specified for the following four categories: reductions in GHG emissions, changes to the energy mix and the share of renewable sources, incentives for the electrification process, and energy efficiency improvements.
 The column on GHG emissions reductions indicates the year of reference for calculations, in addition to the year when the target must be met.